Olga of Kiev: Governance

 Olga remained regent ruler of Kievan Rus' with the support of the army and her people.
 She changed the system of tribute gathering (poliudie) in the first legal reform recorded in Eastern Europe.
+Tributes were regularised under her rule.
 She continued to evade proposals of marriage, defended the city during the Siege of Kiev in 968, and saved the power of the throne for her son.

 After her dramatic subjugation of the Drevlians, the Primary Chronicle recounts how Olga "passed through the land of Dereva, accompanied by her son and her retinue, establishing laws and tribute.
-Her trading posts and hunting-reserves are there still."
+Her trading posts and hunting reserves are still there."
 As queen, Olga established trading-posts and collected tribute along the Msta and the Luga rivers.
-She established hunting grounds, boundary posts, towns, and trading-posts across the empire.
+She established hunting grounds, boundary posts, towns, and trading posts across the empire.
 Olga's work helped to centralize state rule with these trade centers, called pogosti, which served as administrative centers in addition to their mercantile roles.
 Olga's network of pogosti would prove important in the ethnic and cultural unification of the Rus' people, and her border posts began the establishment of national boundaries for the kingdom.

 During her son's prolonged military campaigns, she remained in charge of Kiev, residing in the castle of Vyshgorod with her grandsons.

-Christianity

-The Primary Chronicle does not go into additional detail about Olga's time as regent, but does tell the story of her conversion to Christianity and subsequent effect on the acceptance of Christianity in Eastern Europe.
+She set up hunting lodges where birds (probably birds of prey) were caught to be shipped to Byzantium.